Regional service commission: Creation

 RSCs were created by the Alward government in 2012, taking effect on 1 January 2013.
 The initial boards consisted of mayors of the member municipalities and rural communities and LSD representatives appointed by the provincial government.

 Instead of using the RSC boundaries proposed by Finn, the Alward government based RSC boundaries on existing governance units.
 The period between announcement and implementation allowed for municipalities and LSDs to request transfer to another RSC; Belledune, Saint-Quentin, and Hampton all took advantage of this policy to successfully lobby for a change in which RSC they would belong to.

+2023 changes

+All local service districts were dissolved, with all areas not within a municipality formed rural districts.
+Minor boundary changes were common; Hampton was moved from the Kings RSC to Fundy.

 Board

-Each RSC is governed by a board consisting of all mayors within the RSC and a number of LSD chairs based on a formula combining population and tax base, to a minimum of four and a maximum of ten LSD members; deputy mayors and two LSD chairs serve as alternates.
-LSD representatives and alternates are chosen by a meeting of all LSD chairs in the RSC; in theory, the Minister of Environment and Local Government may appoint LSD representatives if there are not sufficient chairs to fill the board positions but this rarely if ever happens.
+Each RSC is governed by a board consisting of all mayors within the RSC and chair of the advisory board of the RSC's rural district.

-Language
+Official languages

 The Official Languages Act (OLA) applies to all RSCs with a 20% linguistic minority, a city, or a municipality with a 20% linguistic minority.
 As of 2017 eight RSCs are subject to the OLA.

 List of regional service commissions

-The twelve RSCs were originally given only numbers, counting clockwise from the northwestern corner of the province.
-Listed here according to their original number, most chose to adopt more descriptive names.
+The twelve RSCs were originally given only numbers, counting roughly clockwise from the northwestern corner of the province; the original order is retained here.
+Most adopted more descriptive names within two years of their creation.

-Unless noted, RSC board of director minutes do not list LSD representatives' home LSDs.